Lietuvos paštas

 In 2018, Lithuanian Post consisted of 546 fixed post offices, 85 mobile service locations and 120 smart postmen in 12 districts.

 History

-On July 11, 1562, the Grand Duke of Lithuania and king of Poland Sigismund Augustus commissioned Christopher Taxis to organise a regular mail transport route Vilnius-Krakow-Vienna-Venice.
-At that time, letters between Krakow and Vilnius were delivered in 7 days.

-The importance of post increased after 1583, when the Polish King Stefan Batory enforced standardised mail charges, thus providing universal access to mail.
+On 11 July 1562, the Grand Duke of Lithuania and the King of Poland Sigismund Augustus commissioned Christopher Taxis to organise a regular mail transport route Vilnius-Kraków-Vienna-Venice.
+At that time, letters between Kraków and Vilnius were delivered in 7 days.
+The importance of post increased after 1583, when the King-Grand Duke Stephen Báthory enforced standardised mail charges, thus providing universal access to mail.
 At that time, mail began to be delivered on a regular basis.